Universal device for two-qubit entangled measurements via photonic quantum walks: Experimental results

+Next, we implement the optimal direction guessing scheme.
 The experimental results are illustrated in \fref{fig: expresults} (red circles).
 The scores we obtain coincide well with theoretical predictions (red solid line).
-The discrepancy mainly comes from the finite fidelity of the realized POVMs listed in \tref{tomography}.
+Note that the deviation between the experimental and ideal score is inclined to increase with the growth of $c_0$, due to the term $1/(1-Q)$ in \eref{eq: MeanScoreAbst}, which grows with $c_0$ (see \aref{app: error}).
 We also plot the theoretical scores in no abstention case (blue solid line).
 Hence, for the maximum likelihood score, our experiments almost achieved the maximal $\delta_{\max}=4$ for suboptimal states using abstention, which without abstention would be possible for $c_0=1/2$ only.
 The abstention advantage increases with the distance between the suboptimal states and the optimal state.
-Specifically, for the suboptimal state corresponding to $c_0=0.9$, we obtain an experimental score of 3.913, to be compared to the theoretical value of 2.739 without abstention: we reduce the deviation from $\delta_{\max}$ by a factor of about 15.
+Specifically, for the suboptimal state corresponding to $c_0=0.9$, we obtain an experimental score of 3.9162, to be compared to the theoretical value of 2.7390 without abstention: we reduce the deviation from $\delta_{\max}$ by a factor of about 15.
 Similarly, for the fidelity score, we almost recover the maximal $f_{\max}=(3+\sqrt{3})/6\approx{0.7887}$ for suboptimal states using abstention.
-For the suboptimal state corresponding to $c_0=0.9071$, we obtain an experimental score of 0.7816, to be compared to the theoretical value of 0.7204 without abstention: we reduce the deviation from $f_{\max}$ by a factor of about 10.
-The corresponding acceptance rates $\bar{Q}$ are shown in \fref{fig: expresults}(b,d).
+For the suboptimal state corresponding to $c_0=0.9071$, we obtain an experimental score of 0.7831, to be compared to the theoretical value of 0.7204 without abstention: we reduce the deviation from $f_{\max}$ by a factor of about 12.
+The corresponding acceptance rates $\bar{Q}$ are shown in \fref{fig: expresults}(B,D).

-\textit{Conclusion.---} In this letter, we have experimentally proven that optimal direction guessing can be performed even from some non optimal input states, in case abstention is allowed.
-To achieve this task, we implemented two-qubit POVMs of five outcomes via nine-step quantum walks, demonstrating the malleability of this method for concretely implementing complex many-output POVMs.